Find Cheap Auto Insurance Quotes in Your Area

-Drivers in Georgia are required to carry auto insurance to legally operate a vehicle.
-But if you're caught driving without insurance or proof of insurance, you may face penalties including fines, license or registration suspension, jail time and more.
-Read more to learn what steps to take to reinstate your license and registration if they've been suspended due to lack of insurance.
+Drivers in Georgia must carry auto insurance to legally operate a vehicle.
+If you're caught driving without insurance or proof of insurance, you may face fines, license or registration suspension, jail time and more.
+If your license and registration are suspended due to lack of insurance, here are the steps to take to reinstate them.

-There are at least three ways you could face an insurance-related penalty in Georgia, listed in order from least to most severe.
+There are at least three types of insurance-related penalty in Georgia, listed in order from least to most severe.

 - Driving with no proof of insurance